JacobM184/EfficientNet-for-Gun-detection/README.md

 # Database

 Our dataset is a custom dataset containing images from Google Images, Gun Wiki, a Synthetic Gun Dataset, COCO and CIFAR10.
 We have two classes in our dataset, namely *gun* and *not gun*.
 The *gun* class will contain a combination of gun images from Google, Gun Wiki and the Synthetic Gun Dataset.
 The *not gun* class will contain a combination of random images from COCO and/or CIFAR10.
-Each class will have an equal amount of images, with the total number of images being *50,000*.
+Each class will have an equal amount of images, with the total number of images being *12,250*.
 This dataset will be further split into training and validation sets.
-For testing, we have a created a separate set of images that were not used in our training or testing data.
+For testing, we have a created a separate set of images (including images from Atulya Kumar's dataset) that were not used in our training or testing data.
 However, our main plan of action is to do real-time testing through a webcam using printouts of gun images.

 The reason behind having two classes rather than just a gun class is that we do not want our model to learn that it can get the correct answer by always predicting there is a gun.
 This would defeat the purpose of the project because the model would predict a large number of *false positives*.